Crypto staking is a way to earn passive income by holding some cryptocurrencies.

 - Masternode Hosting or Validator Node Hosting Allnodes lets you deploy masternodes and validator nodes for most cryptocurrencies.

 There is a monthly hosting cost and sometimes other fees.
+On Allnodes, the monthly fee starts at only 5 USD though.

 Each coin has a (high) minimum of coins that you need to have to run a masternode or a validator.
 For masternodes and validators the upfront investment is significant, but your netto monthly income will typically be somewhere between 500-2000 USD.